Mobius1/Selectable/README.md

 // Intitialise Selectable
 const selectable = new Selectable(options);

-// Listen for the 'XXXX' event selectable.on('XXXX', function(/* args */) {
+// Listen for the 'selectable.XXXX' event
+selectable.on('selectable.XXXX', function(/* args */) {
-    // Do something when 'XXXX' fires
+    // Do something when 'selectable.XXXX' fires
 });
 ```